ubc-library-rc/rdm/content/01_file_naming.md

 - Have the file name be concise, yet descriptive
 - Be consistent with the chosen naming convention

-## *1*{: .circle .circle-blue} &nbsp; Machine-Readable
+## *1*{: .circle .circle-blue} &nbsp; Machine-readable
 ### Consider the following for your files to be machine-readable:
 {: .no_toc }
 - Use alphanumeric characters: Latin alphabetic characters (abc) and Arabic numerals (123)
 - Use a type of spacing case to separate file name elements:
-   - Snake case: use <b>underscores</b> _ to separate words and numbers
+   - Snake case: use <b>underscores</b> _ to separate words and numbers `this_is_snake_case`
-   - Camel case: use <b>capitalization</b> to separate words and numbers
+   - Camel case: use <b>capitalization</b> to separate words and numbers `ThisIsCamelCase`
-   - Hyphens: use <b>hyphens</b> – to separate words and numbers
+   - Hyphens: use <b>hyphens</b> – to separate words and numbers `this-is-using-hyphens`

-Spacing case examples:
-- `this_is_snake_case`
-- ThisIsCamelCase`
-- `this-is-using-hyphens`

-When using capital and/or lowercase letters, be mindful of case sensitivity.
-This is because some operating systems may search for file names of a certain case, such as only capital letters or lowercase letters.
+When using capital and/or lowercase letters, **be mindful of case sensitivity**.
+This is because some operating systems may search for file names in a certain case, such as only uppercase or lowercase letters.

-Also, it's best to avoid empty spaces and special characters because these may be used by operating systems to perform tasks.
-This also could make it difficult for your machine to read the file name properly.
+Also, it's best to **avoid empty spaces and special characters** because operating systems may use these to perform tasks.
+This could also make it difficult for your machine to read the file name properly.
 - Special characters such as: ~ ! @ # $ % ^ & * ( ) ` ; : < > ? . , [ ] { } ' " \ |

 <img src="figures/machine-reading.png" width="200" style="margin-left:30px"/>